aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-inference-ray-serve/README.md

 * Service discovery: The head node is registered to a private DNS using local zones via cloud map.
 This allows worker tasks to discover the head task and join the cluster on start up.
 * 2 autoscaling groups: One for the head instance and another one for the worker instances
 * ECS service definition:
-  * Head service: runs singleton processes responsible for cluster management along with training jobs
+  * Head service: runs singleton processes responsible for cluster management along with training and inference jobs
-  * Worker service: runs training jobs
+  * Worker service: runs training and inference jobs

 ## Deployment